trumpolin/growsets2/README.md

 ## Build

-Run the frontend build and export:
+Run the frontend build and export.
+This builds the Next.js frontend and synchronizes the exported files into the module's `assets` directory:

 ```bash
 cd frontend
 npm run build:export
 ```

-The generated assets are copied to `modules/growset2/assets`.
+The script clears any existing files in `modules/growset2/assets` and then uses `rsync` to copy the contents of the `out` directory.
+The module's front controller loads `assets/index.html` as the entry point.

 ## Deployment